Guide to Selective Laser Sintering (SLS) 3D Printing

 Nylon 11 and 12 are both single component powders, but SLS 3D printers can also use two-component powders, such as coated powders or powder mixtures.
 Nylon composites with aluminide, carbon, or glass are developed to optimize parts for higher strength, stiffness, or flexibility.
 With these two-component powders, only the component with the lower glass transition point is sintered, binding both components.

 Engineers choose selective laser sintering for its design freedom, high productivity and throughput, low cost per part, and proven track record.

 Most additive manufacturing processes, such as stereolithography (SLA) and fused deposition modeling (FDM), require specialized support structures to fabricate designs with overhanging features.

 Selective laser sintering does not require support structures because unsintered powder surrounds the parts during printing.
-SLS can produce previously impossible geometries, such as interlocking or moving parts, parts with interior components or channels, and other highly complex designs.
+SLS printing can produce previously impossible complex geometries, such as interlocking or moving parts, parts with interior components or channels, and other highly complex designs.

 Engineers generally design parts with the capabilities of the final manufacturing process in mind, also known as design for manufacturing (DFM).
 When additive manufacturing is used for prototyping alone, it is limited to parts and designs that conventional manufacturing tools can ultimately reproduce during production.

-As selective laser sintering becomes a viable manufacturing method for an increasing number of end-use applications, it has the potential to unleash new possibilities for design and engineering.
+As selective laser sintering becomes a viable rapid manufacturing method for an increasing number of end-use applications, it has the potential to unleash new possibilities for design and engineering.
 SLS can print complex designs in a single print that would normally require multiple parts.
 This helps alleviate weak joints and cuts down on assembly time.